 (prev: Senior Software Engineer, Software Engineer)

 Led design and development of Olive, a high-volume, low-cost web publishing platform for genomic data.
-It's simple, beautiful, and ridiculously automated and interconnected.
 Gathered requirements, designed the architecture, adjusted to changes in resources, participated in implementation.
 Published thousands of genomes in hundreds of projects, versioned correctly and packaged for general use.

 Worked on a production Java/Jython pipeline that facilitated both manual and automated genome annotation and publication.
-This involved intricate applications with rapidly changing heuristic analyses, reading and writing arcane bioinformatics file formats, web design, automating the software whose execution case takes five pages to explain, database tuning — all using a big server farm.
-The system went from annotating and publishing four genomes per year to five thousand a year, with better quality and consistency.
-My work directly helped make that transition possible.
+This involved intricate applications with rapidly changing heuristic analyses, reading and writing arcane bioinformatics file formats, web design, automating the software whose execution case takes five pages to explain.
+The system went from annotating and publishing four genomes per year to five thousand a year, and my work directly helped make that transition possible.

 1998 - 2002

 I worked in the tools and test group, eventually becoming a technical and project lead.
 The project's goal was to cause the company's shipping products to fail locally rather than during on-site customer installs.
 The group was distributed across two major locations, and we had frequent collaborations with developers and testers around the world.
 I learned how to work and lead remotely.